SunitRaut/WSN-for-RFM69-LowPowerLab/README.md

 In networkMode, as of now, you can send messages from the nodes to the sink.
 Do not try to send directly to other nodes using sendbuffer[] & send() & sendWithRetry() in networkMode.

+- To send to all Neighbouring Nodes:

+node.message = "Hello World!
+Neighbours";

+node.sendToAllNeighbours();

+- To send to a particular Neighbouring Node:

+node.message = "Hello World!
+Neighbour";

+node.sendToNeighbour(NeighbourNodeId);

 ## Other Features Coming Soon:
-- Broadcast a message to all neighbouring nodes (in networkMode)
 - Broadcast a message to all nodes in network (in networkMode)
-- Send packet to a particular neighbouring node (in networkMode)